Run your first pipeline

 nf-core/demo

 nf-core/demo is a lightweight demonstration pipeline designed to introduce running nf-core pipelines.
-It performs basic quality control and processing on sequencing data, showcasing the structure and best practices followed by all nf-core pipelines.
+It performs basic quality control and processing on genomic sequencing data, showcasing the structure and best practices followed by all nf-core pipelines.

-The [nf-core/demo] pipeline runs three processes:
+The nf-core/demo pipeline runs three processes:

 1. Read QC (FastQC)